 On our peninsula, my alarm call system is completely harmless to the birds.
 During the workshop dates, none of the local breeding songbirds are nest building yet.
 All potential predator hawks or owls are busy getting their nesting cycles going and they cannot nest on the peninsula because there is too great a density of breeding and migrant songbirds that drive them away.
 There is so much food around that the songbirds have plenty of energy to devote to inter-species flock communication and mobbing activity.
 We take advantage of this natural behavior and the local birds are so familiar with going to the open perches they gain the confidence of the migrants.
 And the locals have had successful nesting cycles for many years.

 We will do some set-ups and you will learn how to create them.
-You will learn to find and utilize natural perches surrounded by nice scenes, and how to attract birds to these locations.
+You will learn to find and utilize natural perches surrounded by nice scenes (exemplified in the 2 images above), and how to attract birds to these locations.
 You will learn the behavior of specific species that are comfortable in certain trees and shrubs.
-For example – the spruce warblers hunting for Spruce Budworm.
+For example – the spruce warblers hunting for Spruce Budworm in spruces.
 Upon registration, you will be instructed on how to prepare for warbler photography with your equipment, and your skills, allowing you to hone your hand-to-eye coordination with appropriate practice beforehand, which will give you more opportunity on this workshop and with all future bird photography.

 DATE 1: May 19-23 fee $2,300